endurodave/DelegateMQ/docs/DETAILS.md

 Most remote delegate example projects depend on external libraries.
 Scripts are used to automate setting up a sandbox test environment for remote delegate testing.

 1. Create a new workspace directory named `DelegateMQWorkspace`.
-2. Clone the DelegateMQ repo inside the workspace directory.
+2. Clone the DelegateMQ repo to the `DelegateMQWorkspace\DelegateMQ` directory.
    `git clone https://github.com/endurodave/DelegateMQ.git`
 3. Run `01_fetch_repos.py`.
 Fetches all dependent libraries from GitHub.
 4. Run `02_build_libs.py`.
 Builds dependent libraries.